Do you know how long it takes to run a mile? It depends on many factors such as your age, gender, height, weight, etc.

 To help you find a comfortable temperature for exercising in any season, we asked our experts what they recommend.
 They shared their top tips on how to stay warm and fit no matter what the weather is doing outside.

-If it’s cold outside, you could run faster than when the temperature is higher.
+If it’s cold outside, you could run faster than when it is higher.

-The same thing applies to your brain: if you’re in a hot environment, your brain will be more active and alert; in a cold environment, your brain will slow down and become less active.
-This is why you might feel tired after a long day at work or school.
+The same thing applies to your brain: if you’re in a hot environment, your brain will be more active and alert; in a cold climate, your brain will slow down and become less active.
+You might feel tired after a long day at work or school.

 This effect can also explain why people sleep better on colder nights.
-As our brains use energy to stay awake, so when the weather gets cooler, they’ll need less of that energy.
+Our brains use energy to stay awake, so when the weather gets cooler, they’ll need less energy.
 They’ll therefore start to shut down sooner and slip into slumber sooner.

 It’s not just about your body, though.
 Your mind plays a role too.
 When the temperature drops, you’ll find yourself thinking more clearly and being able to focus more easily.
 You’ll have fewer distractions from thoughts and ideas – which means you’ll be able to think more deeply and creatively.